SimSaladin/opetussivut/README.md

 If you need to change the wiki page used for some of the listings, then add swap the new wiki page ID in `config.yaml`.
-The ID is found as follows: go to the wiki page in your browser, and choose Tools > Page Information.
-Now the url bar should look like
+The ID is found as follows: go to the wiki page in your browser and choose **Tools > Page Information**.
+Now the URL bar should look like

     https://wiki.helsinki.fi/pages/viewinfo.action?pageId=100000000
                                                           ^^^^^^^^^

 where the ID is above the `^`'s.
+Now swap that with the page id you want to replace in `config.yaml`.

+Similarly, if you want to add a completely new page, add a corresponding `(pageId, pageTitle, pageUrl)`-block in the `config.yaml`.
+You can test the html generation by running `./wrapper.sh fetch` in the same directory as `config.yaml`.

 # Technical documentation